LorenzoValente3/Deep-Learning-Models/README.md

 ## Implementations
 ### Autoencoder-MNIST
-Implementation of a simple _Autoencoder_ for the MNIST data and an autoencoder that can _classify_ data in its latent dimension is built as well.
+Implementation of a simple _Autoencoder_ (AE) for the MNIST data and an autoencoder that can _classify_ data in its latent dimension is built as well.

 #### Model